The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates

 \rev{In this paper, we study the Aharonov-Bohm effect in a mesoscopic ring-shaped bosonic condensate pierced by a synthetic magnetic flux\cite{dalibard2011colloquium}: The bosonic fluid is injected from a `source' lead, propagates along the ring, and it is collected in a `drain' lead.
-In this way, we provide the atomtronic counterpart of an iconic problem in mesoscopic physics\cite{gefen1984quantum,buttiker1984quantum}, with far reaching implications over the years in the broad area of physical science\cite{lobos2008effects, marquardt2002aharonov,rincon2008spin,rincon2009features,shmakov2013aharonov,hod2006inelastic,jagla1993electron,byers1961theoretical,bloch1968flux,gunther1969flux,bachtold1999aharonov,coskun2004h,cardamone2006controlling}.
-We also observe that such a system provides one of the elementary components of atomtronic integrated circuits under current experimental study\cite{Boshier_integrated}}. \rev{We analyse the non-equilibrium dynamics of the system by quenching the particles spatial confinement; our study is combined with the analysis of the out-of-equilibrium dynamics triggered by driving the current through suitable baths attached to the system.} We find that, depending on the ring-lead coupling, boson-boson interactions and particle statistics, the system displays qualitatively distinct non-equilibrium regimes characterized by different response of the interference pattern established by the effective gauge field.
-We see, in particular, that the bosonic system displays distinctively different features compared with the corresponding fermionic system. \rev{Finally, we explore our findings for possible applications for the realization of new atomtronic quantum devices.}
+In this way, we provide the atomtronic counterpart of an iconic problem in mesoscopic physics\cite{gefen1984quantum,buttiker1984quantum}, with far reaching implications over the years in the broad area of physical science\cite{lobos2008effects, rincon2008spin, shmakov2013aharonov,hod2006inelastic,jagla1993electron,byers1961theoretical,bloch1968flux,gunther1969flux,bachtold1999aharonov,coskun2004h,cardamone2006controlling}.
+This system can realize an elementary component of an atomtronic integrated circuit\cite{Boshier_integrated}}. \rev{We analyse the non-equilibrium dynamics of the system by quenching the particles spatial confinement; our study is combined with the analysis of the out-of-equilibrium dynamics triggered by driving the current through suitable baths attached to the system \revB{within Markovian approximations and an exact simulation using DMRG}.} Depending on the ring-lead coupling, interactions and particle statistics, the system displays qualitatively distinct non-equilibrium regimes characterized by different response of the interference pattern to the effective gauge field.
+Remarkably, the interacting bosonic system lacks the fundamental Aharonov-Bohm effect as it is washed out, in contrast to a fermionic system. \revB{Finally, we explore possible applications of this device to realize new atomtronic quantum devices, quantum simulators and tests for quantum foundation.}